 The most common question that we get asked surrounding attribution goes something like this:

-“Why are Amazon’s reported sales different than the numbers that I am seeing in Ignite?”
+“Why are Amazon’s reported sales different than the numbers that I am seeing in the Advertising Center?”

-What makes Ignite so powerful is that it is able to comb through Amazon’s data to report an attribution window of 30 days.
+What makes the Advertising Center so powerful is that it is able to comb through Amazon’s data to report an attribution window of 30 days.
 This allows our customers to have a more accurate view into the health of their campaigns.

-We've created a simple chart below to illustrate the attribution windows for both 1P and 3P Amazon advertisers:
+We've created a simple chart below to illustrate the attribution windows for 3P Amazon advertisers:

 Aside from the above windows, another very common question that we receive about attribution is: